SUSGLOBAL(R) 52,000 Square Foot Second Facility with 65,000 Metric Tonne Annual Capacity to Convert Organic Waste to Fertilizer on Track for Q3 2022

-Toronto, Ontario--(Newsfile Corp. - March 29, 2022) - SusGlobal Energy Corp.
-SNRG ("SUSGLOBAL" or the "Company"), the developer of SusGro™, an award winning, revolutionary pathogen free organic liquid fertilizer, today announced that its wholly-owned subsidiary, SusGlobal Energy Hamilton Ltd. ("SusGlobal Hamilton"), continues the development of its 51,535 square foot facility on 3.26 acres (the "Property") located at 520 Nash Road North, in Hamilton, Ontario, which includes an Environmental Compliance Approval ("ECA") to process up to 65,884 metric tonnes per annum of organic waste into regenerative products as part of the Company's circular economy model and continued climate change initiatives.
+TORONTO, ON / ACCESSWIRE / March 29, 2022 / SusGlobal Energy Corp. ("SUSGLOBAL" or the "Company") SNRG, the developer of SusGro™, an award winning, revolutionary pathogen free organic liquid fertilizer, today announced that its wholly-owned subsidiary, SusGlobal Energy Hamilton Ltd. ("SusGlobal Hamilton"), continues the development of its 51,535 square foot facility on 3.26 acres (the "Property") located at 520 Nash Road North, in Hamilton, Ontario, which includes an Environmental Compliance Approval ("ECA") to process up to 65,884 metric tonnes per annum of organic waste into regenerative products as part of the Company's circular economy model and continued climate change initiatives.

 SusGlobal Hamilton along with its architects and construction managers have progressed with the first phase of the facility which includes the process administration offices, processing and bottling plant, tipping building, distribution and warehousing sections of facility.